pymc-devs/pytensor/doc/library/printing.rst

         :param x: any symbolic variable
         :returns: symbolic identity(x)

-        When you use the return-value from this function in an Aesara function, running the function will print the value that `x` takes in the graph.
+        When you use the return-value from this function in an Pytensor function, running the function will print the value that `x` takes in the graph.

-.. autofunction:: aesara.printing.debugprint
+.. autofunction:: pytensor.printing.debugprint

-.. function:: aesara.pp(*args)
+.. function:: pytensor.pp(*args)

-   Just a shortcut to :func:`aesara.printing.pp`
+   Just a shortcut to :func:`pytensor.printing.pp`

-.. autofunction:: aesara.printing.pp(*args)
+.. autofunction:: pytensor.printing.pp(*args)

-.. autofunction:: aesara.printing.pydotprint
+.. autofunction:: pytensor.printing.pydotprint